takecare/skipmediumwall/README.md

 ### Skip Medium Wall

 Simple Chrome extension to skip Medium's login/paywall.
-Works based on their policy of not displaying a paywall when navigatin in from links that are shared on Twitter.
+Works based on their policy of not displaying a paywall when navigating in from links that are shared on Twitter.

-Note: the extension doesn't currently limit the targets it applies the changes to because there are Medium posts shared through custom domains.
+Note: the extension doesn't currently limit the targets it applies the changes to, because there are Medium posts on custom domains.

 #### Developing